 The manuscripts are handwritten in a variety of scripts.
 These belong to the Montefiore Endowment and are held in its library in London, where they can be seen by appointment.
 Many of the pages are difficult to read and, lacking any index, the tracing of individuals can be time-consuming.

-In 2008 the Montefiore Endowment commissioned the Israel Genealogical Society (IGS) to transcribe the Censuses into a modern Hebrew font, transliterate the names, and translate the data into English.
+In 2008 the Montefiore Endowment commissioned the Israel Genealogical Society (IGS) to transliterate the Censuses of individuals and families into a modern Hebrew font, and translate the data into English.
 In 2014 the Montefiore Endowment commissioned the Israel Genealogy Research Association (IGRA) to give similar treatment to the Institutions.

 These immense labours were undertaken by teams of dedicated volunteers; and both the Censuses and the Institutions are now published on-line for the first time, together with search engines in Hebrew and in English to facilitate the finding of individual names and families.